 There are mangoes everywhere at the moment.
 We are bang in the middle of the summer mango season and they are so perfectly ripe, sweet and juicy that I can’t resist picking them up whenever I’m at the shops.
 Obviously, the best way to eat mangoes is simply sliced, greedily, with the juices running down your chin, but they are fabulous in both sweet and savoury dishes.

 As the temperature in Sydney is predicted to be over 30°C every day this week, we will be living on salads and ice cream (possibly the perfect summer diet) so I’ve been experimenting in the kitchen to find some meals and desserts to use up this glut of tropical fruit.
-Mangoes pair particularly well with chicken, so I’ve come up with this very summery salad: Chicken, mangoes, fresh greens, salty feta, bulked out with nutty, chewy barley, all drizzled with a punchy, zesty, garlicky lemon dressing.
+Mangoes pair particularly well with chicken, so I’ve come up with this very summery salad: Chicken Mango Barley Salad with fresh greens and tangy feta.
+All drizzled with a punchy, zesty, garlicky lemon dressing.
 So good, so healthy and so tasty.

 Let me know if you try this recipe in the comments below, or using the hashtag #daysofjay on Instagram.
 Happy cooking!